 No one really wants to buy a lifestyle company, and you shouldn’t want to own one because, by their nature, they depend on YOU.
 Instead, imagine owning an asset that will ultimately take care of you and give you the financial freedom and fulfillment you want.
 An asset so valuable other people want to buy it.

 How do you know if you’re running a lifestyle business rather than building an asset?
-Ask yourself:

-- Do I handle most of the sales?
+- I handle most of the sales.

-- Is the business my primary identity?
+- The business is my primary identity.

 If you answered yes to more than six of these questions, you’re probably running a lifestyle business.

-Take the steps now to turn your business into an asset, so that you get what you want in the end.
+Take the steps now to turn your business into an asset so that you get what you want in the end.
 Start making conscious choices about narrowing your focus, turning away work that doesn’t fit, transforming services into solutions, and replacing yourself.
 The ironic thing is, when you do these things, you might find you want to keep your business after all because it’s easy to love when it works for you.